DOT Urges Motorists to Inspect Tires

 In addition to safety benefits, having tires that are inflated properly will improve the fuel economy of a vehicle.
 The Department of Energy reports that under-inflated tires can decrease gas mileage by 0.3 percent for every 1 pound per square inch (PSI) drop in pressure in all four tires.
 For example, for a vehicle that has a fuel economy rating of 30 miles per gallon and a tire pressure recommendation of 35 PSI, a drop of 25 percent in tire pressure would equal a loss of 8.8 percent in fuel economy, which is a drop of 2.6 miles per gallon.

 For most of us, we don’t even consider the state of our tires before getting in our cars to drive to the store or embark on a much-needed vacation.
 However, as this advisory from the DOT shows, it is important to regularly inspect tires, particularly before a long journey.
 As Portland car accident lawyers, we have unfortunately seen the devastation accidents caused by defective or poorly maintained tires or a negligent motorist can cause injured victims and their families to suffer.
-If you have questions regarding your involvement in a car crash in Oregon, call Shulman DuBois LLC at 503-486-3557 to get the answers you need.
+If you have questions regarding your involvement in a car crash in Oregon, call DuBois Law Group at (503) 222-4411 to get the answers you need.